SzymoRatajczak/Virus-Overwiew-/README.md

-# Virus-Overwiew-
+# Virus-Overwiew
-General idea how viruses may attach to files
+General idea how viruses may attach itself to files